Atry/MIXIN/specification.md

 #### 5.2.2 Subsequent Segment Resolution

-After resolving the first segment, subsequent segments can reference properties within the inherited mixin hierarchy.
+After resolving the first segment, subsequent segments can access properties within the inherited mixin hierarchy.

 - **Inherited Properties**: Subsequent segments can access properties inherited from parent mixins.

-- **Dynamic Resolution**: References are resolved dynamically, meaning that if inherited mixins are extended or overridden in the current context, the reference reflects these changes.
+- **Dynamic Resolution**: Inheritances are resolved dynamically, meaning that if inherited mixins are extended or overridden in the current context, the inheritance reflects these changes.

-#### 5.2.3 Reference Resolution Example
+#### 5.2.3 Inheritance Resolution Example

 Consider the following example: